WORKFORCE & EDUCATION

 With about 4000 people employed in our sector and many unfilled jobs, there are plenty of opportunities for people to join our industry and pursue an exciting and rewarding career.

-We work with other primary organisations to identify the best structure for a Primary Workforce Development Council to represent our sector.
+We work with other primary organisations to identify the best structures for horticultural vocational eduction.

 This work includes: